orbs-network/addlicense/README.md

 Apache 2.0

-This is not an official Google product.
+This is not an official Google product (forked from https://github.com/google/addlicense).